 Building a future from the past

 For four decades, NGS employees — most of whom are members of the Navajo Nation — worked tirelessly to make the plant one of the safest and most reliable in the nation.

-“I worked at the plant for almost 11 years as an operation and maintenance specialist, where I watched the water, steam, fire and coal systems,” explained 33-year-old June.
+“I worked at the plant for almost 11 years as an operation and maintenance specialist, where I watched the water, steam, fire and coal systems,” explained June.
 “I’ve always been good at different jobs, but a quiet office is definitely a different environment from being in a potentially hazardous, safety-critical setting.”

 For June, being an IT apprentice has provided both a new career path and a boost in confidence.

-“I’ve always been one to try to achieve and climb up the ladder.
-If the plant wasn’t closing down, I would be really striving to run the control room, but things didn’t go that way, so I just found a different ladder to climb.
+“I’ve always been one to try to achieve and climb up the ladder,” said June.
+“If the plant wasn’t closing down, I would be really striving to run the control room, but things didn’t go that way, so I just found a different ladder to climb.
 This was my lifeline and an amazing opportunity.”